Temple Beth Sholom (Miami Beach, Florida): Early history

-A charter of the State of Florida was granted shortly thereafter.
-Rabbi Samuel Machtai, the "Radio Rabbi", conducted the first High Holy Days Services in 1942.
-The service was held in a storefront, where 20 Miami Beach Jewish families gathered to provide a house of worship for themselves and for Jewish servicemen.
+A charter of the State of Florida was granted shortly thereafter, and Rabbi Samuel Machtai, the "Radio Rabbi," conducted the first High Holy Days Services in 1942.
+The service was held in a storefront, where 20 Miami Beach Jewish families gathered to provide a house of worship for themselves and for the Jewish soldiers that had served during WWII.
+Rabbi Leon Kronish was hired by Beth Sholom Jewish Center as its full-time rabbi in 1944.